jmgisele/vecinos-neighbors/README.md

 npm run proxy
 ```

 ## Technical Documentation

 You can learn more about all the concepts and functions of Mattrbld in the official
 documentation which is being managed through Mattrbld itself as a testing ground.
 You can find it [here](https://mattrbld.com/docs/).

+## Contributing

+If you wish to report a bug, request a feature, or contribute code or something
+else to the project, please see [our contributing guidelines](./CONTRIBUTING.md)
+for more information on how to do so.

 ## Built on the Shoulders of Giants